hpe-storage/csi-driver/README.md

 ```

 ## StorageClass parameters
-The supported `StorageClass` parameters are dictated by the CSP the CSI Driver interacts with.
+The supported `StorageClass` parameters are dictated by the CSP from which the CSI Driver interacts with.
 * [HPE Nimble Storage](examples/kubernetes/hpe-nimble-storage/README.md)

 Common CSI Driver parameters regardless of CSP: